omarsamy3/DXF_To_Revit/README.md

 </p>
     <h1> Take in your consideration<h1>
       <h2>CAD DXF file Notes</h2>
-    <h4> Grids should be separated lines and its layer name should be "Grids".
+    <h4> Grids should be separated lines and its layer name should be "Grids".<br>
-      Walls should be separated lines and its layer name should be "Walls".
+      Walls should be separated lines and its layer name should be "Walls".<br>
-      Floor should be separated lines and its layer name should be "Floor"
+      Floor should be separated lines and its layer name should be "Floor"<br>
       <h2>Revit version</h2>
       Up to version 2021.
       Creation will be in the first level.